urish/angular-moment/README.md

 });
 ```

-### Timeago directive
+### am-time-ago directive
-Use am-time-ago directive to format your relative timestamps.
+Use the `am-time-ago` directive to format your relative timestamps.
 For example:

 ```html
 <span am-time-ago="message.time"></span>